Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Host Galaxy

-Based on the upper limits, we infer that the Pan-STARRS non-detection does not necessarily exclude a $\sim$ 10$^{10}$ $M_\odot$ host galaxy.
-However, if the host galaxy is this massive, it must have long since ceased star formation.
-In this case, the host galaxy is faint at optical wavelengths despite being massive due to the absence of any young stars.
+From the host galaxy stellar mass obtained from Pan-STARRS non-detection, we independently calculate the mass of SMBH using galaxy-SMBH scaling relations (Equation 16 of \citet{Bentz2018}) and infer a mass of log\,$(\text{M}_{\text{BH}}/\text{M}_{\odot}) = 6.56$ for the underlying SMBH.
+This estimate is lower than the SMBH mass obtained from \texttt{MOSFiT} modeling $(\text{M}_{\text{BH}} \sim 10^{8}$).
+It should be noted that \citet{Bentz2018} used a sample of low redshift ($0.01 < z < 0.3$) disk galaxies to find the scaling relations and that these relations are likely to evolve with non-negligible scatter at higher redshifts, possibly due to additional stellar feedback mechanisms leading to the growth of the SMBH \citep{Delvecchio2019, Catmabacak2022}.

 Future deep imaging of the field after AT 2021lwx fades will be necessary to further constrain the existence of the host and its mass.
 If the host is just below the Pan-STARRS detection limit, it should be detectable from ground-based observatories.
 High resolution Hubble Space Telescope (\textit{HST}) or \textit{JWST} observations would be useful to pinpoint the exact location of the transient with respect to the host and will permit improved constraints on the metallicity and stellar population.